 2. Music Haptics

-For music lovers with hearing impairments, Apple has introduced Music Haptics to iOS 18.
+Apple has introduced Music Haptics to iOS 18 for music lovers with hearing impairments.
 This app offers a unique listening experience by playing subtle vibrations to the music’s beats.
 Wondering how it works?
 When enabled, your iPhone Taptic Engine syncs with the rhythm of songs so you may feel the song.

 Music Haptics will be available across millions of songs on Apple Music.
-Also, developers will be able to use its API to bring the feature to their apps.
-Similar to Eye Tracking, this accessibility is compatible with iPhone 12 and later.
+Developers will be able to use its API to add the feature to their apps.
+Like Eye Tracking, this accessibility is compatible with iPhone 12 and later.

 3. Vocal Shortcuts and Listen for Atypical Speech

 Vocal Shortcuts is another interesting accessibility feature in iOS 18.
 It allows you to create custom phrases and link them to perform specific shortcuts or tasks on your iPhone.
-For example, you can set the word “Rings” to open Activity Rings on your Apple Watch or you can even change Siri name on your iPhone.
+For example, you can set the word “Rings” to open Activity Rings on your Apple Watch or change Siri’s name on your iPhone.

-To set up a Vocal Shortcut, you need to select an action and record a phrase to activate it.
+To set up a Vocal Shortcut, you must select an action and record a phrase to activate it.
 After you say the phrase three times, your iPhone will learn to recognize your voice.
 Now, whenever you say the word, Siri will process it and perform the associated task.

 Alongside Vocal Shortcuts, Apple has also announced another speech-recognition feature for iOS 18 called Listen for Atypical Speech.
 The feature uses on-device machine learning to identify user speech patterns, helping people at risk of losing their ability to speak, such as those with cerebral palsy, ALS, or stroke, to use their devices easily.